Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Asian AmericansCivil RightsWar, US Civil.
 In addition, it is included in the Ohio Historical Society / The Ohio History Connection series list.
 A significant historical month for this entry is April 2003.

 Location.
 39° 57.971′ N, 82° 57.378′ W. Marker is in Columbus, Ohio, in Franklin County.
 It is in the Near East Side.
-Marker can be reached from East Broad Street (U.S. 40/62), on the right when traveling east.
+It can be reached from East Broad Street (U.S. 40/62), on the right when traveling east.
 Marker is in Franklin Park, 1777 E. Broad Street, about 700 feet west of the conservatory.
 Touch for map.
 Marker is in this post office area: Columbus OH 43203, United States of America.
 Touch for directions.

 Also see . . .
-Asians and Pacific Islanders in the Civil War

 Asians in the American Civil War Marker (Side B) image.
 Click for full size.

-Photographed By William Fischer, Jr., December 31, 2008
+Photographed by William Fischer, Jr., December 31, 2008

 2. Asians in the American Civil War Marker (Side B)